Best Gravel Bikes of 2020

 The Salsa Journeyman has a performance and features that make it a highly versatile option.
 The frame and fork have numerous bike packing accessory, rack, and fender mounts, making it a no-brainer for people looking to attach all types of things to their bikes for an adventure.
 The Journeyman seems like it would be a great commuter or casual road bike as well.
 Due to the weight and somewhat more conservative geometry, it wouldn't be our first choice for racing, though one could certainly participate in gravel events and still have a great time.

-Landing exactly in the middle of the pack in terms of both weight and price, the Specialized Diverge Sport tipped the scales at 21 lbs and 5 oz.
-The Diverge will cost you a few hundred dollars less than the lightest models and it weighs a couple pounds more.
-One thing that weighs this bike down is the tubes in the tires, and upgrading to a tubeless setup would help to bring it down to a more competitive weight.
-Giant's Revolt Advanced 3 retails for nearly a thousand dollars less than the Diverge and weighs 22 lbs and 7 oz.
+Giant's Revolt Advanced 3 retails for a lot less than the lightest models we tested and weighs 22 lbs and 7 oz.
 Despite having a lightweight carbon frame, the Revolt has less expensive, and therefore heavier, components attached to it, resulting in this heavier weight.
 Higher-end builds of the Revolt will likely weigh less and perform better than the model we tested.

 There's a lot to consider when searching for a new gravel bike.
 We feel the most important thing is finding a bike that suits your riding style, needs, and budget so you can get out and ride.
 As of now, the Santa Cruz Stigmata is the best overall gravel bike we've tested.
-The stiff and lightweight Ibis Hakka MX takes our Top Pick for Racing award and the versatile and affordable Salsa Journeyman is our Best Buy Award winner.
+The stiff and lightweight Ibis Hakka MX takes our Top Pick for Racing award, and the Specialized Diverge Comp Carbon is an excellent, versatile option for the rider who prioritzes comfort.
+The versatile and affordable Salsa Journeyman is our Best Buy Award winner.
 As the sport of gravel riding continues to grow and evolve, we will continue to test and review new models as weather and bike availability allow to keep this review as up to date as possible.

 — Jeremy Benson, Dillon Osleger